+Here’s the nickel tour of who I am.
 I was born in Prestonsburg, Kentucky, in 1955.
 Named for my dad, Banner Kidd, my family chose to call me “Buddy.”
 Most people don’t know that, and so I’m known only by my given name, Banner, to people I have a relationship with today.
-I began life in a little four room house with no indoor plumbing, on Little Mud Creek.
-I shared that house with Mom, Dad, and two sisters.
-I began first grade at Spruce Pine School, a small three room schoolhouse (pictured) that housed 1st through 8th grades.
-Our little house was only about a quarter of a mile from school.
-I walked to school every day, and the first month or so I used to run back home at recess because I didn’t really want to be away from home.
+I began life in a little four room house with no indoor plumbing, on Little Mud Creek, in Floyd County, East Kentucky.
+I started first grade at Spruce Pine School, a small three room schoolhouse that housed First through Eighth grades.
+Our little home was only about a quarter of a mile from school.
+I walked to school every day, and the first month or so I used to run back home at recess because I didn’t really want to be there.

-My family moved to Kendallville, Indiana in May 1965, just prior to my birthday.
-I had a bit of a traumatic childhood, marked by being sexually molested by an uncle, and a lot of moving around, at times being separated from Mom and Dad.
+My family moved to Kendallville, Indiana in May 1965, just prior to my tenth birthday.
+I had a traumatic childhood, marked by being sexually molested by an uncle, and a lot of moving around, at times being separated from Mom and Dad.
 I grew up fearful, and doubtful that anything good could ever really come my way.
 It was a recipe for some bad choices in my life.

-I’ve released an EP, called “Consuming Fire.”
+I released an EP, called “Consuming Fire,” in 2013.
 It is available at Amazon, Apple Music, Spotify, KKBox, and others.
-I continue to write songs, and I’m trying to write a book entitled “Buddy,” (in progress for a few years) about my life and experiences.
-I’m looking for opportunities to share in speaking and singing engagements.
-A new recording project is in the works.
-More to come on that later.
+I continue to write songs, and I’m writing a book entitled “I’m a Hillbilly,” (in progress for a few years) about my life and experiences.
+But I took a break to write another book called “Laura’s Healing Journey,” about our daughter’s life and fight with cancer, her and and our faith in the journey.
+It is nearly ready for release.
+A new album of songs are nearly ready for release, that is a part of this new project, as well other songs as a part of the “I’m a Hillbilly” project.
+I’m looking for opportunities to share in speaking and singing engagements at churches, small groups, coffee shops, or any other indoor or outdoor venues.
+I’m available to anyone who has questions or concerns about Hebrew Roots Torah Observant issues.
 If you have questions, or have an opportunity that you would like to pass my way, please go to my contact page and let’s talk about it.
 Thank you!